 Gorges de l’Areuse Hike, Canton Neuchâtel

 While on a weekend get-away near Neuchatel, we visited the Val-de-Travers region.
 This region has some beautiful and famous Swiss hikes, like the Creux-du-Van, and the Areuse Gorge.
-We did the Gorges de l’Areuse Hike in September, and there were already a few signs of Autumn, but while the colors keep changing, this hike should be even more beautiful further into Autumn!
+We did the Gorges de l’Areuse Hike in September, and there were already a few signs of Autumn.
+The hike is beautiful in all hiking season, but especially popular in Autumn.

 Starting at the Noiraigue train station

 The Noiraigue train station is a good option as a starting point for this hike.
 The train station is also the local post office, and has a shop selling many regional products to fill up your backpack for your picnic!
 Local cheese, sausages, and chocolates amongst others!

 There is a small parking lot at the train station.
 The hike leaves directly from here.
 The signs will lead you, first along the train line, and then into the forest along the Areuse river.

 You can adapt your hiking time to your liking.
 From Noiraigue to Champ-du-Moulin would take you about 1 hour and this gets you along the most scenic part of the Gorges de l’Areuse, and across the beautiful stone bridge ‘Pont de Brot’ which is a very much loved photo spot!
 At this part, the hiking path is narrow and next to impressive cliff walls and waterfalls.
 At some other points along the hike, the path is much wider, and so is the river.
 The hike itself is mainly flat, so not difficult at all.